zheeeng/OSX-devconfig-formula/git/github.md

 # Github

+> Verifying your primary email address ensures strengthened security and allows GitHub staff to better assist you if you forget your password.

+Goto `Emails` panel in profile settings, check your emails or add && verify your email addresses.

 ## Adding SSH key to GitHub account

 To enable you access your GitHub repository without passphrase, you'd add your SSH public key into your account settings.